New longevity drugs for your canine patients

 For large dogs

-LOY-001 and LOY-003 are intended for dogs weighing 40 lb or more, and target the over-expression of IGF-1, a hormone that we believe is associated with large dogs’ shorter lifespan relative to small dogs.
+LOY-001 and LOY-003 are intended for large and giant dogs and target the over-expression of IGF-1, a hormone that we believe is associated with large dogs’ shorter lifespan relative to small dogs.

 Large body size in dogs is correlated with shortened lifespan, so the larger a breed is, the shorter the average longevity of dogs in that breed.
 We believe that sustained higher levels of Growth Hormone and IGF-1 in larger dogs are partly responsible for shorter lifespan and the earlier development of age-associated disease and disability.
 Our aim for LOY-001 and LOY-003 is to address this overexpression in adult dogs with the aim of reducing age-associated diseases and extending healthy lifespan.

-LOY-001 is a prescription long-acting injection, while LOY-003 is a prescription daily pill.
+LOY-001 is a prescription long-acting injection for dogs 7 years or older and weighing at least 40 lb, while LOY-003 is a prescription daily pill for dogs 5 years or older and weighing at least 60 lb.
 Learn more about these products for large dogs.

 Dr Ellen Ratcliff with Dr Casey Talbot